agc93/beatvortex/docs/content/en/docs/usage/mods.md

 ## OneClick Installation<sup>*preview*</sup>

-One-click installation of custom songs from BeastSaber or BeatSaver requires first enabling it in your Vortex profile settings.
+One-click installation of custom songs from BeastSaber, BeatSaver or ModelSaber requires first enabling it in your Vortex profile settings.

 > Enabling one-click installs in Vortex will most likely prevent Mod Assistant from handling one-click installs!

 From the Profiles menu on the left, click the *Edit* button on your current profile (generally called **Beat Saber - Default**), and check the box to "Enable Vortex to handle Mod Assistant One-Click links".

 You then need to restart Vortex (sorry!) and you're good to go.
-Open up BeatSaver or BeastSaber and click any of the OneClick install links: Vortex should pick up the link in the background, fetch the song details and download the map directly into your mod list.
-Install and Enable as per usual to deploy the map into your game.
+Open up BeatSaver/BeastSaber/ModelSaber and click any of the OneClick install links: Vortex should pick up the link in the background, fetch the song details and download the map (or mod) directly into your mod list.
+Install and Enable as per usual to deploy into your game.

+#### A note on ModelSaber installs

+Since ModelSaber models are not distributed as archives but just raw files, Vortex will warn you and will create a mod archive with just that one file.
+All of Vortex's install and deployments logic really works best with archives.

 ## Download in Vortex